jemc/slides-pony/source.md

 More synchronization => more waiting

-%% So, this puts us in the unfortunate situation where the more we use synchronization the more we will lose the benefits concurrency gives us - synchronization may be fine in small doses, but if we lean on it as a crutch and use it as our go-to concurrency mechanism in our applications, our performance will suffer.
+%% So, this puts us in the unfortunate situation where the more we use synchronization the more we will lose the benefits concurrency gives us - synchronization may be fine in small doses, but if we lean on it as a crutch and use it as our go-to concurrency safety mechanism in our applications, our performance will suffer.

 %% A familiar example of over-synchronization is the Global Interpreter Lock (or GIL) found in the reference implementation of Ruby, in which *almost* all of the operations of the interpreter are synchronized by a single global lock, which severely reduces the actual concurrency that is possible using Ruby Threads - it's worth noting that the competing Ruby implementations, Rubinius and JRuby, improve on this strategy by using many fine-grained locks instead of one single global lock, so that some operations may be concurrent with some others - because they're not contending with the same lock.